 Recounting one’s life is indeed a very strange task.
-If you have won any battles for your nation, led a government at some point in time, unraveled some mysteries or at least contributed to literature, you still would have a lot to write about.
+If you have won any battles for your nation, led a government at some point in time, unravelled mysteries, or at least contributed to literature, you still would have a lot to write about.
 Never mind what readers look for in autobiographical monographs, having a story to tell in itself is quite an achievement.
 This attempt is not to take you down my memory lane, however much colourful and sensational (as many of my colleagues would hasten to add) it might seem to be.
-I am going to write about primarily the last three years, primarily with an emphasis on what experiences and people shaped my decision to join the so called and much contested “sector”.
+I am going to write about primarily the last three years, primarily with an emphasis on what experiences and people shaped my decision to join the so-called and much contested “sector”.

-Another piece, this time from my field work report (I did save some of the vital parts – but right now, I do not clearly recall whether they were totally original…though, I strongly suspect they were my original writings, but excuse me if they aren’t; in any case, they accurately reflect how I felt when I came back from my FWS): “…that people live despite adversities is a common knowledge.
-But that they can fight for years together when nature is against them (no rains for three years), when people are against them (tribes being exploited by the settlers), when the administration is against them (corrupt government officials), was a lesson in life, for life…”
+Another piece, this time from my fieldwork report (I did save some of the vital parts – but right now, I do not clearly recall whether they were totally original…though, I strongly suspect they were my original writings, but excuse me if they aren’t; in any case, they accurately reflect how I felt when I came back from my FWS):

 and finally, my concluding remarks,

 Then there were individuals.
-The big celebrities, we all know; there were some others as well.
-My dad, who was in some way involved with the Panchayati Resource Mapping in Kerala, my best friend’s dad, who was instrumental in the first fishermen’s cooperative in Marianad in Kerala (which later led to the behemoth, SIFFS, as you know it today), the young tribal leader in Attapadi whom we saw in one of his passionate and simultaneously, analytical moods and later learned of his untimely death, even while we were still there, some of the alumni and my professors in IRMA (I wouldn’t name for political reasons) etc.
+The inspiring figures we all know names of; there were some others as well.
+My dad, who was in some way involved with the Panchayati Resource Mapping in Kerala, my best friend’s dad, who was instrumental in the first fishermen’s cooperative in Marianad in Kerala (which later led to the behemoth, SIFFS, as you know it today), the young tribal leader we met in Attapadi, and later learned of his untimely death; alumni and my professors in IRMA, etc.

 While at that point, I had yet not decided what I wanted to do after IRMA, these observations built my perspective on what I perceived about rural areas.
 I was also consciously aware of the promises and claims I was making as a student of IRMA almost in every articulation, whether in class or outside.
 One thing was clear: according to my capabilities, I had to end up in a position where I could see my work impacting my chosen rural context.
 I must hasten to add that this desire did not come out of any false sense of self-gratification.
 It was simply what I felt I must achieve much in line with what IRMA’s stated purpose was and my acceptance of the same, along with my sense of pride at being a part of such an institution.